 Assignments and Activities

 There are several types of assignments for this course.
 They include graded in-class worksheets and graded problem sets.

 There will be worksheets for some cohort classroom lessons.
 Worksheets are designed to help you understand and apply concepts that you have learnt in class.
 Students are expected to print out the worksheets for every class.
 Where worksheets are to be submitted, students have the responsibility to hand-in their work on time.
 (Due dates will be provided on the worksheets.)

 Graded Problem Sets

 There is one set of homework (problem sets) each week.
 All problem sets are to be submitted on a specified day in the following week by noon.
 Students hold the responsibility to print a copy of the problem sets, attempt the questions on their own and submit their work on time.
 Disciplinary penalties will be imposed on any attempt to plagiarize or copy someone else’s work.
 Please refer to the section on Academic Honesty below for more details.
-Worked solutions to the problem sets will be posted online, 24 hours after the due date.
+Worked solutions to the problem sets will be posted online.
 Late submission within 24 hours after the due date will receive 50% of the grades.
 A grade of 0% will be given once the solution is posted online (after 24 hours of due date).
 Homework will be graded and returned.
 The homework is designed to give you practice in solving problems.
 Completion of the weekly homework is essential to understanding and mastering the course material.

 Late or Missed Assignments

 All students in this course are expected to complete their own written work on all problem sets and tests.
 General discussion of problem set questions is permitted, but sharing of answers is strictly prohibited.
 Each student is responsible for producing their own set of answers for all problem sets and exams.
 Any student copying answers on a problem set/exam or any student who allows their problem set/exam to be copied will receive a grade of zero for that problem set or test.